 Not only does Sir Peter’s magnificent achievement leave the nation with a significant legacy; in addition, his farsighted patronage of the arts will continue to serve as an exemplary model for others in the years ahead.

 Today, everything we do supports our mission: to share our passion for art and landscape with as many people as possible.

-Compton Verney House Trust (CVHT) co-operates with three related charities, and two related companies in order to achieve its objectives.
-The three charities are the Compton Verney Collection Settlement (CVCS), the Compton Verney Fund (CVF) and the Peter Moores Foundation (PMF), all founded by Sir Peter Moores.
+Compton Verney House Trust (CVHT) co-operates with two related charities, and two related companies in order to achieve its objectives.
+The two charities are the Compton Verney Collection Settlement (CVCS) and the Compton Verney Fund (CVF) both founded by Sir Peter Moores.

 |Excellence||to present a high-quality experience in a regional context|

 |Celebrate our uniqueness||by bringing together historic and modern art, architecture and landscape|

 |Inspire and engage||by entertaining, surprising, informing and challenging through all that we do|